 While it may not be as blood-curdling as Les Revenants, the French show it’s based on, the emotional dynamic between different characters of this show is going to suck you in from the very first moment.
 This is a character-centric story of families dealing with grief, shock and reunion as their dear ones disappear and then appear out of nowhere.
 If you’re into slow-burning TV shows that slowly tug at your heart, you’d love what The Returned has to offer.

 When two secret agents mysteriously disappear in a small, sinister town, another agent is sent to find out what happened to them.
-On his way to Wayward Pines, the town of secrets, he meets with an unfortunate accident and ends up in a hospital where nothing is as it seems.
+On his way to Wayward Pines, the town of secrets, he meets with an unfortunate accident and ends up in a hospital.
 He investigates further, only to get consumed by the secrets of the town and its people.

 Director M. Night Shyamalan needs no introduction here.
 If you loved his previous works (The Sixth Sense, The Village and more), you'd love what he’s done with Wayward Pines, especially the very first episode.
 The way every episode is directed, you have to watch episodes one after another to make sense of the whole story.
 By the third episode, the story goes off in unexpected directions and trusts viewers with a subtle, mind-boggling story.